-Buying a new piano can be a daunting task, especially if you are not a pianist or musician yourself – it can be difficult to determine which piano to buy or whether you should invest in purchasing a piano at all.
+Buying your first piano can be a daunting task, especially if you are not a pianist or musician yourself.
+It can be difficult to determine which piano to buy or whether you should invest in purchasing a piano at all.

 Contributed by Hiyori Matsushima for the Roland Australia Blog